 Effect of receipt

-A mesh STA receiving a PREP element according to the acceptance criteria in 14.10.10.4.2 (Acceptance criteria) shall create or update the active forwarding information it maintains for the target mesh STA of the PREP element (according to the rules defined in 14.10.8.4 (Forwarding information)).
+A mesh STA receiving a PREP element according to the acceptance criteria in 14.10.10.4.2 (Acceptance criteria) shall create or update the forwarding information it maintains for the target mesh STA of the PREP element (according to the rules defined in 14.10.8.4 (Forwarding information)).
+Further, the mesh STA shall validate the forwarding information to the target mesh STA indicated in the PREP element.
 If the conditions for creating or updating the forwarding information have not been met in those rules, no further steps are applied to the PREP element.

 If the active forwarding information was created or updated according to the rules defined in 14.10.8.4 (Forwarding information), the following apply: